 Sapa is a year-round travel destination, with the rice cycle showcasing the beauty of each season in spectacular fashion, particularly from March to May and September to early November.
 Whether it’s cycling, motorbiking, driving, or trekking in Sapa, there is no wrong way to discover the gorgeous landscapes and rich cultural diversity of the region.
 That being said, we believe there is no better way to experience the incredible landscapes of northern Vietnam than by joining a Sapa trekking tour.

 Perched on a mountaintop with commanding views of the surrounding highlands, Topas Ecolodge is one of Asia’s most incredible accommodations.
 A certified “Unique Lodge” by National Geographic, you’ll stay in stone cottages that coil around the peak, ensuring that each one offers a different view.

-The Topas Riverside Lodge rests in Nam Cang, a village that remains untouched by tourism.
-The locals here still go about their lives much like they would anywhere else in the mountains, with days revolving around farming, fishing, foraging, and making artisanal crafts.
-It’s also surrounded by forested mountains and swirling rice terraces, perfect for getting out into the wilderness.
+Topas Riverside Lodge rests in Nam Cang, a village untouched by mass-tourism inside Hoang Lien National Park.
+The locals here still go about their lives much like they would anywhere else in the mountains, with days revolving around farming, fishing, foraging, and sewing traditional textiles.
+It’s also surrounded by lush jungles and swirling rice terraces, perfect for getting out into the wilderness.

-Strap on your hiking shoes and take on the mountains for a day of hiking before returning to the lodge for a welcome Dao foot bath.
-Or if you have the need for some speed, climb the hills on a mountain bike before an exhilarating descent as you pedal from village to village.
+Strap on your hiking shoes and take on the mountains for a day of hiking before returning to the lodge for a welcome Dzao herbal foot bath and family-style meals.
+Or if you have the need for speed, climb the hills on a mountain bike before an exhilarating descent as you pedal from village to village.